The application process for pupillage commencing in October 2018 is now underway.

 The emphasis during pupillage is on training and preparing pupils for a career at the Bar.
 In common with other Commercial Chancery chambers, opportunities for pupils obtaining their own work are limited, even in the second six months pupillage.

-Pupils starting with us in October 2017 will each receive an award of at least £65,000, one quarter of which can be drawn down before commencement of the pupillage, subject to agreement on suitable terms.
-Details of the award for pupils commencing pupillage in October 2018 will be available on this website when applications open.
+Pupils starting with us in October 2018 will each receive an award of at least £65,000, one quarter of which can be drawn down before commencement of the pupillage, subject to agreement on suitable terms.

-Potential applicants might be interested in Chambers and Partners Student Guide which has written its own independent report on pupillage at XXIV Old Buildings.
+Potential applicants might be interested in Chambers and Partners Student Guide which has written its own independent report on pupillage at XXIV Old Buildings and our guide to pupillage at XXIV Old Buildings.

 Please note that, at present, we have no vacancies for third six pupils or squatters.
 Applications for such positions will be rejected without acknowledgement.